 Justice League part 1 and part 2 is announced.

-Unbeknownst to fans at the time, Snyder was given a multi picture deal which would have included BvS, Justice League part 1 and part 2 as well as Man of Steel 2.
-Unfortunately there is no official announcement of this deal with Snyder, but through many conversations over the years Snyder has revealed that his plans for these characters went beyond the films he was involved with.
+Unbeknownst to fans at the time, Snyder was given a multi picture deal which would have included BvS, Justice League part 1 and part 2 as well as an additional unannounced film.
+Unfortunately there is no official announcement of what the deal was exactly with Snyder, but through many conversations over the years Snyder has revealed that his plans for these characters went beyond the films he was involved with.

 DC Presents: Dawn of the Justice League